Household Activities as Speech Therapy: Fruit Salad

 Get your child to select one of the objects you’re working with and ask them to make a sentence using the name of the object:

 Don’t limit your child to just the names of the objects you are using.
-Give them different kinds of words that they need to use to make a sentence:
+Give them different kinds of words they need to make a sentence:

-You could even take this one step further with an older child and give them two words that they must use in the same sentence:
+Take this one step further with an older child and give them two words that they have to use in the same sentence:

 If your child has trouble making their own sentences, you can help them out by saying part of a sentence and asking them to complete it:

-One of the great things about activities with routines is that they tap into your child’s memory, which you can use to strengthen their skills.
-During the fruit salad activity, you can instruct your child to listen carefully while you say something and then ask them to say it back to you word-for-word.
-Don’t forget that you can increase the length of your sentences to make it more difficult for your child if they are finding it too easy:
+One of the great things about routines is that they tap into your child’s memory, which you can use to improve their speaking.
+While making the fruit salad, tell your child to listen carefully while you say something.
+Then ask them to say it back to you word-for-word.
+Don’t forget that you can make your sentences longer to make it harder if they’re too easy:

-Everyday household chores and fun activities are perfect for delving deeper into your conversations with your child.
-A simple activity like fruit salad can make them think more broadly, and come to a variety of conclusions:
+Everyday household chores and fun activities are perfect for asking more questions when you speak with your child.
+A simple activity like making fruit salad can make them think more, and come to a bunch of conclusions:

 We call these “teachable moments,” and they are great for overall development as well as speech and language learning.

-Once you have completed the activity, sit down with your child and ask them to tell you what you did step-by-step, testing their memory, and recall.
-Prompt them when they cannot recall certain aspects, and even ask questions about what they’re telling you.
-You could also “play dumb” in some instances to get them to tell you what happened in more detail:
+Once you have finished the activity, sit down with your child, and ask them to tell you what you did step-by-step, to test their memory and recall.
+Help them when they can’t remember certain things, and even ask questions about what they’re telling you.
+Also “play dumb” sometimes to get them to tell you what happened in more detail:

 If your child is older and of school-going age, you could take this one step further and ask them to write what happened and read it back to you.

-Any activity can be used for speech therapy, and in combination with the Speech Blubs App, you and your child will be able to have fun while doing so.
+Any activity can be used for speech and language therapy, and when used with the Speech Blubs app, you and your child will be able to have fun while doing so.
 If you still have questions, call your local speech therapist to figure the next best steps.